 Randy Wong, CFRE, Ed.M, is an arts administrator, professional musician, published writer, and music educator.
 Born and raised in Honolulu, Hawaii, Mr. Wong was appointed Executive Director of Hawaii Youth Symphony in 2012, and is its first alumnus to serve in that capacity.

-As Hawaii Youth Symphony’s executive director, Mr. Wong oversees all strategic, fund development, financial, policy, and operational aspects of the organization, a 501(c)(3) not-for-profit.
-His major accomplishments with HYS include: production of its 50th Anniversary season, a Na Hoku Hanohano nomination for Instrumental Album of the Year (The Golden Age of Waikiki), a collaboration with the Hawaii Symphony Orchestra for Midori’s Orchestra Residencies Program, a collaboration with Hawaii Public Radio and NPR’s From The Top; and crafting of the HYS 2016-2020 Strategic Plan.
+As Hawaii Youth Symphony’s executive director, Mr. Wong oversees all strategic and administrative aspects of the organization, a 501(c)(3) not-for-profit.
+His major accomplishments with HYS include: production of its 50th Anniversary season, a Na Hoku Hanohano nomination for Instrumental Album of the Year (The Golden Age of Waikiki), multiple collaborations with the Hawaii Symphony Orchestra and Hawaii Public Radio; and crafting of the HYS Strategic Vision and Strategic Plan.

 Mr. Wong was one of nine executive directors and senior administrators selected by the League of American Orchestras for its 2016-2017 Emerging Leaders Program, and was initially the only participant to represent a youth orchestra organization.
 He has since participated in executive education programs of the Stanford Graduate School of Business (Executive Program for Nonprofit Leaders, Class of 2017) and American Express Leadership Academy (Class of 2017).
 He is one of just two dozen CFREs (Certified Fund-Raising Executives) in the State of Hawaii, and is an active member of the Association for Fundraising Professionals.